Ridham-Shah-25/Boston-Housing/README.md

 * SVM Regressor-85.18%
 * Random Forest Regressor-87.33%

-We can see that Random Forest Regressor Model has the highest R2 score and thus provides the highest accuracy for Boston House Prediction for the given features.
+We can see that Random Forest Regressor Model has the highest accuracy for Boston House Prediction for the given features.